 A business that never breaks a promise and goes beyond to solve the customer problem is more appreciated than others.

-Tip 9: Based on the business’s actual capacity, commit to a deadline to resolve the issue.
+Tip 9 on How to Deal with Angry Customers: Based on the business’s actual capacity, commit to a deadline to resolve the issue.

 It is related to the after-sale service in the most common terms.
 Follow-up service is crucial to know whether the customer is satisfied with the service or not.